-The Park is open everday from 9:30 am to 5:00 pm until Oct.
-31, 2014.
-Tours begin on the hour at 10 am, 11 am, Noon, 1 pm, 2 pm, 3 pm and 4 pm.
+The Park is open Thursday through Monday from 10:30 am to 5:00 pm until April 30th.
+Closed Tuesday & Wednesday.
+Tours begin on the hour at 11 am, Noon, 1 pm, 2 pm, 3 pm and 4 pm.
 Reservations are recommended, call (928) 779-4395.
 Riordan Mansion State Historic Park is proudly managed by the Arizona Historical Society with additional support from Northern Arizona Pioneers' Historical Society and Riordan Action Network.

 After you start the video, change resolution to 480 for High Quality.

 About the Park

 Step back in time and experience a great example of Arts and Crafts style architecture at Riordan Mansion.